 - Outdoor wheels are made of nylon.

 Outdoor wheels are mostly used for street skating and vert skating in skateparks.
-Balance and stability is the key in these styles of skating.
+Balance and stability is key in these styles of skating.
 So softer wheels are the jam here.

 Average Lifespan of Outdoor Wheels